Hiroshi Nakajima: 1993–1998: Second term as Director-General of WHO

 In May 1993, Nakajima was re-elected in a 93-to-58 vote to a second term of office as Director-General.
 His re-election was opposed by all major donor countries to the WHO including the United States.
 There was controversy surrounding this re-election because the WHO awarded contracts to executive board members prior to the vote by the executive board in January.
 An audit was conducted that concluded in March and cleared Nakajima of misusing WHO's finances.
-Nakajima ran against Mohammed Abdelmoumene, an Algerian neurologist and Nakajima's deputy who had been fired by Nakajima in August 1992 for "disloyalty".
+Nakajima ran against Mohammed Abdelmoumène, an Algerian neurologist and Nakajima's deputy who had been fired by Nakajima in August 1992 for "disloyalty".

 In 1997, Nakajima announced that he was not seeking another re-election and that his term of office would end in July 1998.
 He was replaced by Gro Harlem Brundtland of Norway, whose candidacy was supported by the United States and the European Union.